Curriculum

 Required:

-• Complete Proposal and Mini Oral
+• BP 219 Complete Proposal and Mini Oral Qualifying Exam

 • BP 204B Macromolecular Methods